nojronatron/BF-BMX/README.md

 - The second Bib Record Data was _not_ directly parsable because the Bib Number was unexpectedly large.
 The App applied the Data Warning Flag of `ALERT` so the problem could be investigated and corrected by the computer operators.

 _Note_: The exact same log file format is used by the Server Service and the Desktop App, with the exception that the Desktop App logs all Bib Records to a single file whereas the Server logs Bib Data in individual files, one file per Winlink Message ID.

+### Server Service Log Entry Details

+- Most information written to the console window will be informational and prefixed with `info`.
+- `warn` and `error` messages will be colored yellow or red, respectively.
+Pay attention to these and prepare to review the log files and originating Winlink Messages for possible issues.
+- `info: Saved Winlink Message ID {ID} and its Bib Records to memory` and `info: Saved {number} entities to in-memory store.`: The server service received a valid Winlink Message "payload" and stored the data into memory.
+- `Stored Winlink Message ID {ID} with {number} bib records to server DB.`: A built-in SQL database stores the information for quick retreival (and a future feature: querying).
+- `Wrote 1 Winlink Message payload to Access DB file {fullfilepath}`: A new file was created and the tab-delimited bib record data was written to it.
+There will be 1 file for each unique Winlink ID the Server Service receives.
+- `Logfiles are at {path}`: Reports the configured logfile location.
+Find the Bib Report output files here.
+- `Server name {hostname} at address(es) {IPv4 Addresses} listening on HTTP port {TCP Port}`: The server is listening on the specified IPv4 Address and Port.
+The Desktop Operator will want this information when they configure Environment Variables.

 ## Notes and Limitations